ChizzyOrji/Data-Management/README.md

 # Data-Management
-This project involved the use of Python and SQL for data analysis
+This project involved the use of Python and SQL for data analysis and management